muratk3n/thirdwave/en/README.md

 everything we see"

-Except the creator isnt exactly removed from the picture, ie the most enthusiastic supporters of Big Bang were and are[ the Clergy.
+Except the creator isnt exactly removed from the picture, ie the most enthusiastic supporters of Big Bang were and are the Clergy.
 That one one focused, 'big' creational event must have jelled more with their view of the creator.

-But heres the thing; an omnipo being can bring stuff into existence, close to what they are now, just as easily as some magic process that will evolve into as they are now.
+But .. an omnipo being can bring stuff into existence, close to what they are now, just as easily as some magic process that will evolve into as they are now.
 Dont want to assume either way, what I am saying is opting for long-running process just to remove the Big Guy is not necessarily more scientific.

 ---